cnorling/norling.io/content/post/git-rebase/index.md

 ![an example showcasing the differences between a git log and git reflog with git commits in their relative positions](reflog-vs-log.png)

-Here's a table of a few valid gitrevision syntaxes you can use in a rebase, and what they roughly translate to.
+Here's a table of some gitrevision syntaxes you can use in a rebase, and what they roughly translate to.

 |syntax|meaning|
 |------|-------|